Last Songs Played

 The bandmates released an eponymous sophomore effort the following year, which spawned five Top Ten hits on the Hot Mainstream Rock chart.
 Two such singles, "December" and the symphonic "World I Know," also charted in the Hot 100 Top 40, demonstrating the band's crossover appeal and gathering multi-platinum sales for the album.
 Although Collective Soul's fan base began to wane upon the release of 1997's Disciplined Breakdown, the 1999 effort Dosage was a return to form, yielding the hit singles "Run" (another crossover hit) and "Heavy."
 Despite the band's best efforts, however, the post-grunge style had begun to suffer under the weight of the emerging nu-metal scene, and the band's heyday drew to a slow close.

 Collective Soul returned in 2000 with Blender, an image-seeking misfire that saw the group attempting a clean-cut (no facial hair) image while mixing heavily produced AOR with elements of dance-pop, even performing a duet with Elton John.
 The album nevertheless went gold, and the following year, Collective Soul concluded their contractual obligation to Atlantic with the release of 7even Year Itch: Collective Soul's Greatest Hits 1994-2001.
 The musicians then returned to their roots in 2004, bringing in new guitar player Joel Kosche and releasing the stripped-down and dynamic album Youth on their own El Music Group imprint.
 An eight-song EP, From the Ground Up, arrived the following year.
 In early 2007, it was announced that the band had teamed up with Target, which became the "exclusive physical retailer" of the band's next album, Afterwords.
 One year after its release, the album was reissued at other retail outlets.
-Collective Soul's eponymous eighth album was released in 2009 on Roadrunner.
+Collective Soul's eponymous eighth album was issued in 2009 on Roadrunner.

 On Air96.9 The Eagle - Jacksonville's Classic Hits Logo